rws222/travelling-salesperson/README.md

 # travelling-salesperson

-Jon Bentley's code for the traveling salesperson problem
+Our final project for Parallel Programming, beginning with Jon Bentley's code for the traveling salesperson problem.